 the Thessalonians; they sought to be a blessing to their fellow brethren.
 When

-this way they participated in the ministry of the Spirit and the advancement of
+this way they participated in the ministry of the saints and the advancement of

 the gospel of Christ.
 The more they gave, the more people saw the gospel at work not just as a theological belief system, but as a way of life